 Furthermore, maintaining the confidentiality of the medical act is a fundamental aspect, both from a legal perspective, as well as from an academic integrity one.
 As such, university teachers must instruct students on keeping medical documents safe and on the perspective of keeping absolute silence regarding what they see and hear during consultations.
-A major challenge at present is that maintaining confidentiality is not a legal obligation for students, nor is it expressly provided for in codes of university professional ethics and deontology, this obligation staying with the university teachers, who bear the whole responsibility of keeping the professional secrecy.
+A major challenge nowadays is the fact that maintaining confidentiality is not a legal obligation for students, nor is it expressly provided for in codes of university professional ethics and deontology; this obligation is incurred by the teaching profession; teachers bear the whole responsibility of keeping professional secrecy.